Noman-dev3/My-mart1/README.md

 ## Supabase Database Setup

 To get the application running, you need to set up your Supabase database schema.
 Run the following SQL script in your Supabase project's SQL Editor.
+This is the latest and definitive script required.

 **Steps:**
 1. Navigate to your Supabase project dashboard.